How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 The muscle moves the little finger towards the thumb.
 Innervation via the ulnar nerve.

-Distinguish muscles middle group palms:
+Distinguish between muscles middle group palms:

-• worm-like muscles;
+• vermiform muscles;

 • palmar interosseous muscles.

-vermiform muscles
+Vermiform muscles

 Palmar interosseous muscles